Neutron-star seismology with realistic, finite-temperature nuclear matter: Implementing a realistic matter model

 In Fig.~\ref{fig:Spectrum}, we show a visualisation of the oscillation spectrum for quadrupolar perturbations.
 The figure presents the amplitude of ingoing radiation $\tilde{A}_\text{in}$ (with a particular normalisation to flatten out the spectrum) versus real-valued frequencies \cite{1995MNRAS.274.1039A}.
 A mode solution corresponds to zeros of $\tilde{A}_\text{in}$ and appear as sharp singularities in Fig.~\ref{fig:Spectrum}.

 With the spectrum visualised, we are in a position to precisely determine the eigensolutions of the oscillation modes.
 We start by searching for the fundamental \textit{f}-mode of the star.
 The \textit{f}-mode is identified by its broad singularity in the spectrum (see the right panel of Fig.~\ref{fig:Spectrum}).
-We find it with frequency $\text{Re}(\omega) / (2 \pi) = \qty{1.9123}{\kilo\hertz}$ and show its radial eigenfunction $W$ in Fig.~\ref{fig:f-mode}.
+We find it with frequency $\text{Re}(\omega) / (2 \pi) = \qty{1.9123}{\kilo\hertz}$.
 As is characteristic of \textit{f}-modes, the eigenfunction gradually increases away from the centre and is largest at the stellar surface.

 Next, we examine the low-frequency perturbations.
 We show the eigenfunctions of the first four \textit{g}-modes in Fig.~\ref{fig:g-modes}.
-The first \textit{g}-mode---the \textit{g}$_1$-mode---has frequency $\text{Re}(\omega) / (2 \pi) = \qty{508.5}{\hertz}$.
-The sharp feature in its eigenfunction indicates its association with the energy-density discontinuity at the core-crust phase transition (around $\varepsilon / c^2 \sim \qty{e14}{\gram\per\cubic\centi\metre}$), shown in the left panel of Fig.~\ref{fig:Profiles}.
+The first \textit{g}-mode---the \textit{g}\textsubscript{1}-mode---has frequency $\text{Re}(\omega) / (2 \pi) = \qty{508.5}{\hertz}$.
+The sharp feature in its eigenfunction indicates its association with the energy-density discontinuity at the phase transition from nucleonic matter to the pion condensate (around $\varepsilon / c^2 \sim \qty{e14}{\gram\per\cubic\centi\metre}$), shown in the left panel of Fig.~\ref{fig:Profiles}.
 The frequency for this oscillation mode is higher than a typical \textit{g}-mode.
 We will return to this point in a moment.